softindex/datakernel/examples/global-ot-demo/README.md

 All of the pushed commits are represented in commit graph.
 Each commit is represented by hashcode of the operation and each edge on the graph represents applied operations.

-To run Global-OT demo application, you should enter these commands in your console in appropriate folder:
+To run Global-OT demo application in your console, you should enter these commands in appropriate folder:
 ```
 $ git clone https://github.com/softindex/datakernel.git
 $ cd datakernel